rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 ### Phase Space

-A time-domain plot shows how a variable changes, but it does not always make the structure of that motion easy to see.
+A time-domain plot shows how a variable changes with time, but it does not always make the structure of that motion easy to see.
 Phase space instead represents the state of a system through its position and velocity.
 For the pendulum, this state is

 $$
 (\theta,\omega),